 I’ve always liked quinoa, but I must say, using this cooking technique I’m going to show you, I now love it!.
-And it’s ridiculously simple.
+And it’s quite simple.

 Call it what you will — however, any which way, it’s an absolutely delightful savory treat that you won’t want to miss!